aravindkk004/PortFolio/README.md

 # PortFolio
-My personal portfolio built with HTML, CSS, JavaScript
+This is my personal portfolio crafted with HTML, CSS, and JavaScript, ensuring responsiveness across all devices.